 It is an interesting progression these songs go through.
-But in the listening of all these tapes I have found even more songs that had lots of potential, but ultimately were never completed for whatever reason.
+But in the listening of all these tapes I have found even more songs that had much potential, but ultimately were never completed for whatever reason.
 That is the story of today’s Flashback Friday.

 It was 1992.
 Fair Exchange had been working on a whole host of new music.
 I moved into the frontman position.
 The band was experimenting with the addition of another keyboardist to relieve me of being relegated to standing behind my keyboard.
 Enter Phil Bastanchury.
 Phil, a gifted keyboardist and very close friend of bass player Marc Miller, was brought into the band and made one heck of a first impression.
 From bands like Kansas to musical styles like Jazz, and prog.
 Phil with his Roland D70 could play them all.

 I had been heavily influenced by Marillion’s 1989 album, Seasons End.
 I knew I wanted to find a way to create a similar epic tone to the music Fair Exchange was working on.
-Although I had garnered the lyric, ‘Glittertown”, from Marillion’s earlier 1984 album, “Script for a Jester’s Tear“, from track four’s Chelsea Monday.
+Although I had garnered the lyric, ‘Glittertown”, from Marillion’s earlier 1984 album, “Script for a Jester’s Tear“, from the fourth track of the album Chelsea Monday.
 The concept of what Glittertown was to become was all mine.

 The song itself was to be the epic conclusion to the entire concept album.
 The realization of what the protagonist in the story had forsaken and had bought into.
 It would show how he would ultimately be redeemed by finally leaving the place that had promised so much yet deliver so little.

 The last sample is a final edited version of all the jams pieced together to make one version of what could have been the completed song if it had been finished.
-It takes the best parts of each of the jams and creates one master-piece.
+It takes the best parts of each of the jams and creates one masterpiece.
 It was a fun and creative time.
-One I appreciate now having had a chance to take a look back.
-Hope you enjoy this lost treasure, now found.
+I appreciate now having had a chance to take a look back.
+I hope you enjoy this lost treasure, now found.